Call 24/7: +1 (800) 972-3282

 1. Overheating.
 Overheating is one of the most common signs of a failing hard drive.
 If your hard drive is overheating, it can cause boot device errors.

-2. Strange Sounds.
-Unusual sounds such as clicking, humming, and scratching can be a sign of a failing hard drive.
+2. Strange sounds.
+Unusual sounds such as clicking, beeping, and scratching can be a sign of a failing hard drive.
 If you hear these sounds, it is best to back up your data immediately.

-7. System Crashes.
-If your computer is crashing frequently, it could be a sign of a failing hard drive.
-This is because the hard drive is struggling to read and write data, and this can cause the system to crash.
+7. System crashes.
+If your computer crashes frequently, it could be a sign of a failing hard drive.
+This is because the hard drive is struggling to read and write data, which can cause the system to crash.

 Share